Prepare to be fascinated, we have researched and found 10 of the oldest surviving gardens in the world.

 Many dozens of gardens were built, and over 50 still survive – nine of which: Humble Administrator’s Garden, Lingering Garden, Net Master’s Garden, the Mountain Villa with Embracing Beauty, the Canglang Pavilion, the Lion Grove Garden, the Garden of Cultivation, the Couple’s Garden Retreat, and the Retreat & Reflection Garden, are considered to be the embodiment of Chinese ‘Mountain and Water’ gardening.

-The oldest known of these gardens is the Canglang Pavilion, which was built in the 11th century on the site of another destroyed garden, making this the oldest garden still in use today.
+The oldest known of these gardens is the Canglang Pavilion, which was built in the 11th century on the site of another destroyed garden.

 Estimated Age: 973 years old